 B. Gomez, PhD—geomorphology

-K. M. Woods, PhD—political ecology, geography
+K. M. Woods, PhD—political ecology, geography of war and resources

 Cooperating Graduate Faculty

 L. Bremer, PhD—conservation, social-ecological systems, water resources, Hawai‘i